ORNL/AdditiveFOAM/reference/case-files.md

 ## `transportProperties`

-Use a bundled material include when one of the supplied alloys applies.
+Use a bundled material include when one of the configured alloys applies.
 For another material, define the same phase polynomials and constant properties directly in `constant/transportProperties`; these values control heat conduction, sensible-energy storage, buoyancy, viscous flow, mushy-zone resistance, and latent heat.

 Each phase supplies quadratic polynomial coefficients in ascending powers of temperature: